-Next, limit your search to one reliable domain, either gov or edu. (gov for U.S. government agencies; edu for educational institutions in the U.S.)
+Google Limit your search to reliable domains by including the phrase AND site:gov OR site:edu (gov for U.S. federal and state government agencies; edu for educational institutions in the U.S.)

 For more information on finding reliable websites, see the guide Find and Evaluate Websites.

 CITING WEBSITES IN NOODLETOOLS

 PLEASE NOTE: Do not copy and paste complete citations from web pages if given.
 NoodleTools cannot generate footnotes from copies and pasted citation.

 Remember: a website is an online source you discover through Google (or another search engine) as opposed to a subscription database you access through the library.